The 8 Biggest Recovery Mistakes An Addict Can Make

 8. Giving Up

 No matter what happens, you can’t give up.
 You’ve come too far!
-Whether you’ve already relapsed or are seriously considering buying drugs right now, stop.
+Whether you’ve already relapsed or are seriously considering buying drugs right now, you need to stop.
 Turn to a trusted friend and talk about what you’re feeling or meet with your therapist and tweak your treatment plan.
 Take a step forward and get help before you throw in the towel and go back to the drugs you’ve fought so hard to overcome.